Seattle schools should be all-online in the fall, district says, reversing earlier decision

 The district has released few specifics, however, about how it would set these plans into motion.
 For example, it’s unclear when teacher training would begin — and what it will include.
 It also leaves questions about what families can expect on a day-to-day basis in the fall, such as how students will interact with their teachers and peers during lessons.
 Officials say they will release more information about student schedules soon.

-Over the past week, other surrounding districts such as Bellevue, Northshore and Kent announced they would conduct classes remotely, too.
+Over the past week, other surrounding districts such as Bellevue, Northshore Federal Way, Auburn and Kent announced they would conduct classes remotely, too.

+“These decisions are not made in a vacuum,” Juneau said in a Zoom call with reporters, adding that she spoke to other local superintendents before making this call.
+“We actually had a call with King County Public Health yesterday.”

 In a statement, state schools chief Chris Reykdal said decisions to go online are ultimately up to local districts.
 “We knew in June that school this fall would be different than usual,” he said.
 “We are likely to see many school districts decide to take most of their instruction and supports online, while many others will provide in-person learning within the health and safety guidelines.”